open-make/open.make-mainrepo/01_project_management/03_meeting_minutes/2021-08-26-prekickoff.md

   - pdf sent with more info
   - TIM: previous Phd students: engeneering first, then biology, some are leaving at that point.

+-  something where profit for makers is visible/comes fast would be preferable (postdocs are on 2 years contracts)
 - why not OS in Tim lab:  no expertise / no time, need for perfection, personal is temporary.
 Niche products, difficult to find time.
 - Makers have niche compentencies